sheffield-bioinformatics-core/data-formatting/slides.md

 - Zero values are data!
     + Sometimes extreme values such as 999 are used, which are obviously data too
     + What if we wanted to calculate the average?
-- `NA` is Ok, but what is NA is a valid category in your data?
+- `NA` is Ok, but what if NA is a valid category in your data?
     + R will recognise `NA` as a missing value and can ignore it in calculations
     + you can define what text is used to represent missing (NULL, None,"-")
 - Safest to leave the cell *empty*